-Spokane: A Haven of History Surrounded by Natural Beauty Is Building a Future
+Spokane: A Haven of History Surrounded by Natural Beauty

 It’s a wonder that Spokane — Washington state’s second largest city — stays under the radar.
 Surrounded by mountains, lakes and other natural wonders, Spokane also has a river running through it, a burgeoning arts community and an up-and-coming food, beer and wine scene.
 And did we mention the “Lilac City” averages 171 sunny days a year?

 (Please take recommended safety precautions when considering any travel, and call or check online before you go to confirm the availability of specific amenities and seasonal events and gatherings.)

 Step into the Past

 Spokane’s 100-acre Riverfront Park was born when a group of citizens worked to clean the area of railroad equipment and get ready to host Expo ’74, a six-month-long world’s fair drawing people from the corners of the globe.
 Take the Spokane Historical Society walking tour to learn more about the skyride over the falls, the garbage-eating goat and more.

 Wander over to Browne’s Addition and you’ll find the Northwest Museum of Arts and Culture with rotating and permanent exhibits dedicated to regional and global history and culture.

 Spokane’s crown jewel is Manito Park (pictured), designed by the Olmsted brothers, whose father was Central Park co-designer Frederick Law Olmsted.
 Explore 90 acres of gardens, playgrounds and natural areas such as a lilac garden, a Japanese garden created in concert with sister city Nishinomiya, a diverse rose garden, duck pond and a traditional English garden.

 The Historic Davenport Hotel will take you back to 1914, when it was the best hotel in the state, frequented by dignitaries and the stars alike.
 Restored in 2000, it sparkles with all of its former glory.